 It is one of my favourite drinks (I probably said this probably a few times now, but I have too many favourites in Taiwan).
 The black tea with whole milk is a classic!
 You can’t go wrong!

-And FYI, yes I had all of the drinks in the photo!
-It looks like a lot but I was in Taiwan for two months!!
-Ha!
+And FYI, yes, I had all the drinks in the photo!
+It looks like a lot, but I was in Taiwan for two months!!

 Bubble tea is everywhere and not just in Taiwan!
 I’m sure by now you have at least heard of the name.
-But if you haven’t, it is something you must try, especially in Taiwan!
+But if you haven’t, you must try it, especially in Taiwan!

 Typically, it is a milk tea with chewy tapioca “bubbles” at the bottom of your drink.
-You sip the tea and tapioca through a thick straw that is made specifically for this drink.
-I guess you can say it is a drink or dessert depending on your mood.
+You sip the tea and tapioca through a thick straw made specifically for this drink.

-People call it bubbles, boba or pearl.
+People call it bubble, boba or pearl.
 You can add grass jelly or milk pudding, and tailor the sweetness to your liking.
-And you can get almost any kind of flavour from all types of fruits, and different kinds of teas.
+And you can get almost any flavour from all types of fruits and teas.

-Or try a bubble tea from Chun Shui Tang (春水堂) in Taichung or anywhere in Taiwan.
-This is the place where bubble tea first originated.
+Chun Shui Tang (春水堂) is the place where bubble tea first originated.
 The location in Taichung is THE original bubble tea store!

-I didn’t know what this was initially because the sign at the food stall has a photo of a frog on it.
+I didn’t know what this was initially because the sign at the food stall had a photo of a frog on it.
 And it says “frog eggs”!

 But it is not anything like that at all!
 Aiyu jelly is a sweet summery drink with citrus jelly made from aiyu seeds.
 It can be served as a drink or dessert.